 The early years matter most.
-The first three years of a child's life are a period of incredible growth and opportunity to support and nurture children in ways that will have significant and lasting impacts.
+The first 3 years of a child's life are a period of incredible growth and opportunity to support and nurture children in ways that will have significant and lasting impacts.
 From birth to age 3, infants and toddlers experience the most rapid physical, cognitive, and emotional development of their lives.
 By age 3, children acquire the abilities to speak, learn, and reason.
-During this uniquely sensitive time, young children's interactions and experiences combine with the influences of genes to shape the architecture of their brains in enduring ways that can potentially lay the learning and development will rest.
-A baby's earliest experiences determine whether that foundation will be strong or fragile, and this brain development is dependent on multiple inputs.
-Relationships and social interactions, as well as nutrition, safety and protection, provision of basic needs, and regular medical care are all important to how a baby's brain grows.2
+During this uniquely sensitive time, young children's interactions and experiences combine with the influences of genes to shape the architecture of their brains in enduring ways that can potentially lay the foundation for lifelong health, well-being, and success.

-Babies' brains grow at a faster rate during the first three years of life than at any later point in their lifetimes-creating more than 1 million neural connections per second 1 These connections form the foundational brain architecture on which all later.
+Babies' brains grow at a faster rate during the first 3 years of life than at any later point in their lifetimes-creating more than 1 million neural connections per second.1 These connections form the foundational brain architecture on which all later